 When it comes to alcohol, most people do set limits for themselves.
 For example, among Princeton undergraduates*:

-- Of those who had ever used alcohol, 75% reported 4 or fewer drinks the last time they drank it.
+- Of those who had ever had alcohol, 76% reported 4 or fewer drinks the last time they drank it.

 Whether you choose to drink occasionally, regularly, or not at all, you’ll find helpful tips on these pages to reduce harm from alcohol:

 - Not Drinking?
 You'd be in good company.
 Explore why many students choose not to drink ever or on any given night and fun things to do on campus.